How Can I Earn a GED in Iowa?

 - Social studies

-To pass the HiSet examination, students must obtain a total of 45 points on all five of the exam's subtests.
+To pass the HiSet examination, students must obtain a total of 45 points on all five of the exam's subtests combined.
 A score of no lower than eight points must be obtained on each individual test, and students must also earn at least two of six possible points on the essay included in the writing portion.
-Applicants are allowed to retake any individual test they do not pass.
+Applicants are allowed to retake any individual test they do not pass, up to three times in a calendar year.
 Test takers who pay for all five subtests at once receive two free retakes within a year of their purchase.